Completing the Interpretation of Exodus 3:14

 Therefore the Divine Self-address is or at least incorporates the word/s Ehyeh/I AM.

-Because Ehyeh/I AM is recognisable as a complete form of Divine Self-address in Hebrew as in English, there is no place for the asher of Exodus 3:14a in this Self-address.
+Because ehyeh is a complete form of self-address in Hebrew, there is no place for the asher in the Divine Self-address of Exodus 3:14a.

 Therefore Ehyeh/I AM is the Divine Self-address when God identifies Himself using His Personal name Ehyeh/I AM.